sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 Create the above Application by:

-- Clicking on the "Create Application" button in the ArgoCD UI
+- Clicking on the "CREATE APPLICATION" button in the ArgoCD UI
 - Click on the "EDIT AS YAML" button
-- Copy and paste and then edit the yaml
+- Copy and paste and then
+- `Edit the yaml` as indicated above
 - Click SAVE and then
 - Click the CREATE button